-Being a Linux systems administrator requires a wealth of different types of skills in order to complete the necessary daily tasks.
-In general, anyone looking to become a Linux administrator must understand that they will need to utilize their abilities to design, implement and build within software in order to carry out a wide range of services, such as assessing and eliminating threats within the Linux infrastructure and troubleshooting tasks.
-Before applying for this job title, it's important to understand that you must have a deep and intrinsic passion for the operating system known as Linux.
-If you do, then everything else will come easy.
+Updated for 2022.
+Being a Linux systems administrator requires a wealth of different types of skills to complete the necessary daily tasks.
+In general, anyone looking to become a Linux administrator must have the skills and knowledge to design, implement and build within the software to manage a wide range of services, including assessing and eliminating threats within the Linux infrastructure and troubleshooting.
+This career path is both rewarding and lucrative, requiring high levels of skill to handle technical challenges and persistence to manage routine processes consistently.

-Daily Tasks and Knowledge Required of a Linux Administrator
+What are the Daily Tasks of a Linux Administrator?

-While troubleshooting will easily take up a large portion of your duties during a typical day, there are many others that may pop up intermittently.
-For instance, you will need to monitor Linux servers throughout the day in order to be aware of any moments in which there could be a potential security risk or even downtime.
+While troubleshooting will easily take up a large portion of a typical day, several other duties may pop up intermittently.
+For instance, you will need to monitor the Linux servers for potential security risks throughout the day and during downtime.
 Before any of these issues occur, it is up to you to create and implement software and OS patches that can readily fix these problems.

-There are also many other random tasks that may present themselves at times, including rebuilding servers and configuring everything from services and settings to directories and storage.
-A Linux administrator will need to backup files and system data after every work day, as well as perform common support services, such as managing user accounts, repairing hardware and software failures, upgrading software and simple file archiving.
+There are also other random tasks that you may be required to take care of.
+This includes rebuilding servers and configuring everything from services and settings to directories and storage.
+A Linux administrator must also back up files and system data after every work day.
+Lastly, you must perform common support services, such as managing user accounts, repairing hardware and software failures, upgrading software, and simple file archiving.

-A Linux administrator will need to have the ability to gain and keep a clients trust, which can be assisted by managing and providing exhaustive, yet easy-to-use, documentation that the customer will understand.
+A Linux administrator will need to have the ability to gain and keep a client's trust, which can be accomplished by managing and providing exhaustive, yet easy-to-use documentation that the customer can understand.
 What's easy to understand for someone working as a Linux administrator may not be quite so easy for the client.
-As such, it is up to you to relay this information properly.
-Also, if a server is hacked, you must react fast to recover and eliminate the threat as quickly as possible.
-These situations are extremely intense, which is why a Linux administrator must remain calm in order to keep things from spiraling out of control.